Appendix D: Satisfactory Academic Progress (SAP) Policy for Financial Aid Recipients

-- Attempted Units - include units for all accepted transfer courses and all TU courses you were still registered for as of each term’s change of schedule deadline.
+- Attempted Units - include units for all accepted transfer courses and test credits and all TU courses you don't drop by the change of schedule (drop/add) deadline.

-- Repeating a passed course to earn a higher grade, will only count as Completed Units once.
-All other attempts will count as Uncompleted Units.
+- Repeated Courses - If you repeat a passed course, it will only count as completed units once.
+All other attempts will count as uncompleted units.